Mohammad Najibullah: An Islamic state

 During Babrak Karmal's later years, and during Najibullah's tenure, the PDPA tried to improve their standing with Muslims by moving, or appearing to move, to the political centre.
 They wanted to create a new image for the party and state.
-In 1987, Najibullah re-added Ullah to his name to appease the Muslim community.
 Communist symbols were either replaced or removed.
 These measures did not contribute to any notable increase in support for the government, because the mujahideen had a stronger legitimacy to protect Islam than the government; they had rebelled against what they saw as an anti-Islamic government, that government was the PDPA.
 Islamic principles were embedded in the 1987 constitution, for instance, Article 2 of the constitution stated that Islam was the state religion, and Article 73 stated that the head of state had to be born into a Muslim Afghan family.
 The 1990 constitution stated that Afghanistan was an Islamic state, and the last references to communism were removed.
 Article 1 of the 1990 Constitution said that Afghanistan was an "independent, unitary and Islamic state."
+In 1990, Najibullah abolished the Democratic Women's Organisation of Afghanistan, eradicating their Marxist rhetoric as early as 1986, and replaced it with the apolitical Afghan Women's Council, which is still in existence.

+In 1992, Najibullah appealed to the United States to help Afghanistan become a bulwark against the spread of Islamic fundamentalism.
+He said: “If fundamentalism comes to Afghanistan, war will continue for many more years.
+Afghanistan will turn into a centre of world smuggling for narcotic drugs.
+Afghanistan will be turned into a centre for terrorism”.